01 of 10

 Continue to 7 of 10 below.

-- Generally, you’ll want your lights spaced 3 feet to 5 feet apart in an average-sized bedroom.
+- Generally, you’ll want your lights spaced three to five feet apart in an average-sized bedroom.
 Four to eight lights are usually enough for bedroom use.

 - Lights should be positioned around the perimeter of the room.
 In a very large room, you’ll probably need an additional row.